Scrungyy/SusBSD/README.md

 # SusBSD
-susarch but i want it for FreeBSD
+Revivng the first real project ive done here, but now with FreeBSD because i want to.

+idk how to use freebsd that well so it may be shit hehe